-“Introducing more vape lines into pharmacies would be a great way to address this as consumers may be more likely to respond positively to advice given over the pharmacy counter than the vape shop till, and to accept the research and statistics supporting vape when they’re presented by a pharmacist,” John Taylor says.
+“Introducing more vape lines into pharmacies would be a great way to address this as consumers may be more likely to respond positively to the research and statistics supporting vape when they’re presented by a pharmacist,” John Taylor says.

 According to OK Vape, one of the biggest challenges for pharmacies is to pick a range that suits their specific needs.
 As customers will be arriving in-store looking to quit, cig-a-likes can be the perfect option: “We believe the market in pharmacy is different to other areas of retail. and as such the product range should be too open systems and even closed pod systems can be intimidating for those looking to give up smoking and so cigalikes – with their traditional look and feel – are a natural fit for Pharmacy.”